Mardi Gras Throws

 Speaking of starting the morning off on the right foot, you can never go wrong with brunch at Another Broken Egg.
 One of our favorite breakfast dishes is the Mardi Gras Omelet.
 This savory omelet is served all year long, filled with crawfish, shrimp, andouille sausage, and red peppers and topped with tomato hollandaise, green onions, and tomatoes.
 The perfect Mardi Gras food for breakfast, it offers a taste of Louisiana cuisine while at the beach.

-Massive king cake milkshake decorated with beads and sprinkles at Milkshake Momma in Orange Beach
+Massive King Cake flavored freak shake with sprinkles and beads at Milkshake Momma in Orange Beach

 King Cake Milkshake